Hot6ix/loginSample/README.md

 	- signUp(userInfo) : Sign up for new user and return message of singup result
 	- login(id, pw): Login using id and pw and return message of login result
 	- writePost(postInput, token): Write a post and return message of write result (need token to verify document owner)
+	- updatePost(pid, token, postInput): Update a post and return message of write result (need token to verify document owner)
 	- deletePost(pid, token): Delete a post and return message of write result (need token to verify document owner)

+<h4>Web endpoint</h4>
+- /
+	- Main page
+	- Can CRUD a post
+- /login
+	- Login and sign up page
+- /graphql
+	- GraphQL page (graphiql is enabled)
+	- Use for request data and test